Babyhamsta/Aimmy/README.md

-> [!WARNING]
+> [!NOTE]
-> How many times do I have to tell you to stop using Aimmy in Fortnite!
-If you keep using it in Fortnite, it's not our fault you get banned!
+> If you enjoy Aimmy, please concider giving us a star ⭐!
+We appreciate it! :)

 <div align="center">